-1. From the Login Method menu, select the login method set up for you on Fortify Software Security Center.
+- 1. If you have not configured a connection to Fortify Software Security Center, in the SSC URL box, type the server URL. - 2.
+From the Login Method menu, select the login method set up for you on Fortify Software Security Center.

 Fortify Software Security Center

-SSC URL:
+SSC URL: http://my.domain.com:8080/ssc

-Login Method: Username/Password $\sim$
+Login Metho od: Username/Password \sim

-User Name: j smith
+Username: jsmith

 Password:

 OK Cancel